5 Tools to Keep Your New Year’s Resolutions

 Over one billion people will be watching the ball drop in Times Square this New Year’s Eve.
 Let’s resolve that it’s the only ball that is dropped.
 Here’s wishing you success in all your New Years’ resolutions!

-About Michael Houlihan & Bonnie Harvey
+Michael Houlihan and Bonnie Harvey

 Your post lists some excellent tools to use when making and working towards New Year resolutions.
 I really like the first tool because it highlights things you’ve already accomplished and brings them to the front of your mind.
 This is a great way to start looking towards the future, by examining the past.
 It is easy to forget just how successful we were because our world is moving so quickly.
 Taking a moment to enjoy the feeling of accomplishment is something we all need to do.
 Thanks for the timely post!